BrightcoveOS/android-player-samples/brightcove-player-controls/StyledControlsSampleApp/README.md

 2. **BrightcoveSeekBar**.
 This style is used for the progress/seek bar.
 Their values are inherited from *BrightcoveSeekBarDefault* which also inherit from *android:Widget.Holo.Light.SeekBar*.
 Please see [Android SeekBar Attributes](https://developer.android.com/reference/android/widget/SeekBar.html) to know what values can be changed.
 3. **BorderlessButton**.
 This style is used for the control buttons.
-Their values are inherited from *BorderlessButtonDefault* which also inherit from *ndroid:Widget.Button*.
+Their values are inherited from *BorderlessButtonDefault* which also inherit from *android:Widget.Button*.
 Please see [Android Button Attibutes](https://developer.android.com/reference/android/widget/Button.html) to know what values can be changed.

 You can modify one or more default values to any of the styles listed above.
-For example, you can modify the BrightcoveControlBar to hide the seek bar and the closed captions buttons as shown below:
+For example: you can modify the BrightcoveControlBar to hide the seek bar and the closed captions button as shown below:

 In res/values/styles.xml
 ```xml